Subscribe to the Health Equity Research Update

 Learn about AAMC medical research initiatives and publications.

 Health Equity Research and Policy

-The ROCC Health Equity Subgroup will be a forum for investigators and clinicians to collaborate, share, learn and improve upon the design, conduct and implementation of research that aims to close or minimize disparities in health and health care.
+ROCChe is a forum for investigators, clinicians, and their partners to collaborate, share, learn and improve upon the design, conduct and implementation of research that aims to close or minimize disparities in health and health care.

 The nation’s academic medical centers and their public health, community-based, and other partners are working to achieve health equity by improving population and community health and by making health care safer and more accessible, affordable, and equitable.

 Contact Health Equity Research and Policy Staff